tsikerdekis/diavgeia-to-beach-map/README.md

 Then dl_pdfs.py will get the pdfs, parse_pdf.py will parse the pdfs and extract the data, then output them in dat.json.
 In turn this json is read by index.html.

+This is navigable through the web at: https://tsikerdekis.com/diavgeia-to-beach-map/

 # TODO

 * Add a map with the locations of the businesses (possibly use OCR since recent records include coordinates)